bazelbuild/rules_rust/crate_universe/CONTRIBUTING.md

 RULES_RUST_RESOLVER_URL_OVERRIDE=file:///path/to/resolver/target/debug/resolver bazel build //whatever
 ```

-To get verbose logging, edit `def.bzl` to set `RUST_LOG` to `debug` or `trace` instead of `info`.
+To get verbose logging, edit `defs.bzl` to set `RUST_LOG` to `debug` or `trace` instead of `info`.
 In particular, that will print out the generated Cargo.toml, and the path to the generated workspace file.

 Note that you may need to `bazel shutdown` between bazel commands.
 Hopefully not, but if you're seeing stale results, try it out.
 This only affects local development.